 A quality all-natural beard oil will help treat and prevent your beard from itchiness and helps towards preventing beardruff.

 Beard oil is one of the best treatments for beard dandruff.
 The overall best treatment for beard dandruff remains unknown.

 A beard will naturally make the skin beneath your beard dryer due to when your facial hair grows, it pulls the skins natural oil along with it, leaving not much moisture left on the skin, which is why a quality beard oil is important as they are designed to act as a natural oil for the skin, keeping it moisturised.

-Many bearded men believe that a beard oil is for the beard hairs, whereas that is not true...A beard oil is designed for the skin beneath your facial hairs.
+Many bearded men believe that a beard oil is for the beard hairs, yet that is not true...a beard oil is designed for the skin beneath your facial hairs.

 Beard oils, quality ones anyway, contain only carrier and essential oils, that provide nourishment and promote softness to your skin.

 Carrier oils actually help essential oils travel to the skin, while offering many benefits themselves.

 Carrier oils are usually cold-pressed vegetables oils which derive from fatty parts of a plant.